 Migrate a Multisite Subsite to Standard Install (or Vice Versa)

 There might be times when you need to migrate a subsite to a standard WordPress install or a standard WordPress install into a subsite.
-Here are two recommended options:
+Here are three recommended options:

 Option 1 – Migrate DB Pro + Multisite Tools Addon